Talk to Food, Like Lovers Do

 Some suggest we have a heart brain too, and other specialists suggest the complexities in the system they specialize in might have another brain.
 Regardless, some scientific research suggests the terms “go with your gut on this one,” “gut-instinct”, and the ever popular “Spidey sense” might have real biological origins.

 Current research suggests that that does not happen, but disruptions in the gastrointestinal system can affect mood in many ways and vice versa.
 One such disruption can be caused by the ribeye steak.
 The instantaneous rewards of taste from the glorious hot and juicy cut of cow are one of the primary reasons some of us enjoy life so much, but it is also a luxury we dare not indulge too often.
 Why do we limit our ribeye intake?
-More often than not, it makes us miserable.
+The digestion process can make us miserable.

 Do the brain(s?) need enough time identify the food, process the information, and develop a proper plan for digestion, or could this be an exaggerated, overly detailed description they use to try to convince us to slow down while eating.